tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/native-en.md

 toc: true
 ---
 ### Creating a Zone
-First, create a native zone from the [Tapsell panel](https://dashboard.tapsell.ir/) and use the `zoneId` when requesting or showing an ad.
+First, create a native zone from the [irancell.ir panel](https://dashboard.irancell.ir/) and use the `zoneId` when requesting or showing an ad.

 ### Creating an AdHolder
 You should add a ViewGroup to the page in which you want to show the native ad as space for displaying it.
 In other words, you need to create an ad container.